 Once you have a list of positive characteristics and actions in mind, the next step is to design your point system.

-Consider using a simple scale of 100 points as your “top” score.
-In other words, a perfect customer who fits your profile and has engaged with your emails and/or website should add up to 100 points.
-This would be the threshold to label them a “Hot” lead.
-A little bit lower, say at 75 points, can make them a “Warm” lead.
+Consider using a simple scale of 100 points as your top score.
+With Freshsales CRM, you can assign ranges to determine whether a lead is hot, warm, or cold.
+For example, if a customer fits your profile and has engaged with your emails, the person might score between 70 – 100 points.
+This would be the threshold to label them hot leads.
+A little bit lower, say at 50 points, you can categorize them as warm leads.
+If leads score around 30 points, make them a cold lead.

 Your point system will likely take some trial and error to perfect.
 You may not know how much weight to put on each characteristic and action until you try it out.
 Too much weight on email opens, for example, could lead to “bad fits” ranking highly.
-Likewise, too much weight on characteristics could result in “hot leads” who’ve never actually interacted with your business.
+Likewise, assigning too much weight to the wrong characteristics could result in “hot leads” who’ve never actually interacted with your business.

 Lead Scoring Example: Security System Installation